chris-vega/chris-vega.github.io/index.md

 ## 👤 Professional Profile
-Chris is an IT professional with 17 years of experience supporting applications and networks, systems analysis, and implementing technical solutions to complex business problems spanning the broadband, wireless, aerospace, and quick-service restaurant industries.<br><br>
+Chris is an IT professional with over 17 years of experience supporting applications and networks, systems analysis, and implementing technical solutions to complex business problems across diverse industries, including wireline and wireless broadband providers, aerospace, and financial services.
-Chris has led numerous technical engagements to create and implement new applications and features, web development projects, and in-depth issue resolution efforts.
-His more recent work has centered on project management for supply chain API development and inventory and supply chain software support.
+<br><br>
+With a strong background in project management and technical leadership, Chris excels in collaborating with cross-functional teams to drive innovation and ensure the resilience of technology infrastructure.
+His expertise spans web application project management, feature delivery, requirements elicitation, and documentation.
+<br><br>
+In his most recent role, Chris collaborates closely with application teams and Subject Matter Experts to enhance technology resilience.
+He reviews architectural diagrams, identifies gaps, and develops comprehensive mitigation strategies, testing plans, and documentation to facilitate effective communication and understanding across teams.
 <br><br>

 ## 👨🏻‍🎓 Education & Certifications